New Patient FAQ

-The initial telehealth meeting between the therapist and the patient is usually considered to be a consultation or information gathering session.
+The initial meeting between the therapist and the patient is usually considered to be a consultation or information gathering session.
 It is a chance to provide you with an opportunity to discuss your problem or concerns and what sort of help you are interested in receiving.
 You may also want to talk about what kind of therapist you would like and what your goals are for therapy.
 You will be able to decide if you would like to try to work together with the intake therapist or if you would like to have help in looking for another.
 If you decide to work with the intake therapist, you will work out a schedule of meetings and session fee.

 What is the fee for the intake?

-There is currently no fee for telehealth intakes.
+There is a $30 fee for intakes.

 How do I make an appointment